Mandalay, Pyin-Oo-Lwin, Hsipaw

 Little more than 10-minutes later and we were back in our room where we very soon crashed for the night.
 Tomorrow was destination Hsipaw – one we were both very much looking forward to.

 Hsipaw is a small backwater with just a couple of things going for it.
 The main reasons for visiting here are the trekking, to visit the Shan Prince’s Palace (which sadly doesn’t look much like a palace) and to spend time at a waterfall.
-The last option wasn’t for us as we were by now very much into the dry season and our previous experiences of waterfalls had all ended in disappointment and very little water!
+The last option wasn’t for us as we were by now very much in the dry season.

 Back at the Guesthouse we booked our trek for the following day, handed over some long overdue laundry for washing and contemplated our mini adventure ahead.
 We knew we were now close to the on going tensions in the country and it felt a little unsettling.